alters-mit/magnebot/doc/arm_articulation.md

 ### Limitations to the IK orientation solver

 - The Magnebot IK orientation solver assumes that the Magnebot's arms are in their neutral position.
-If they're at any other position, the IK solution found using `auto`, `auto` parameters will be inaccurate.
-You can reset the arms to their neutral positions with the `reset_arm()` function.
+If they're at any other position, the IK solution found using `auto`, `auto` parameters will be inaccurate (63.5% accuracy).
+You should either:
+  - Reset the arms to their neutral positions with the `reset_arm()` function between IK actions.
+  - Explicitly set IK orientation parameters (see below).
 - The IK solver doesn't (and can't) automatically handle situations where there are obstructions such as walls, other objects, objects held by a magnet, or the Magnebot's body.

 ### Explicitly setting IK orientation parameters